Physicality of evolution and statistical contractivity are equivalent notions of maps: Introduction

 Despite their different origins, statistical quantifiers and dynamical maps are deeply connected.
 For one thing, the relative entropy in Eq.~\eqref{eq:relEnt} (as well as its quantum counterpart $H_L(\rho||\sigma):=\Tr{\rho(\log\rho-\log\sigma)}$) contracts under physical evolutions:

 for any stochastic transformation $T$.
 Similarly, any sensible generalisation of the relative entropy needs to satisfy a condition akin to Eq.~\eqref{contrD}, corresponding to the intuition that information cannot increase during noisy transformations.
 This connection becomes even more compelling when one looks at the local behaviour of statistical quantifiers: a renown theorem by Chentsov establishes that there exists a unique metric on the space of classical probability distributions that is contractive under any stochastic (i.e., physical) map~\cite{cencovStatisticalDecisionRules2000,campbell1986extended}.
-This takes the name of Fisher information metric, or Fisher-Rao metric, and it is given by $\eta_{i,j}\big|_{\boldsymbol{p}} := \frac{\delta_{i,j}}{p_i}$.
+This takes the name of Fisher information metric, or Fisher-Rao metric, and it is \ms{the main object of interest of this work}.
 In this way, dynamical considerations constrain the local behaviour of any possible statistical quantifier.
 The deep connection between dynamics and Fisher information~\cite{abiuso2023characterizing,scandi2023quantum} has been mostly overlooked in the literature, as more operative uses were explored~\cite{Cramer46, Rao92,ly_tutorial_2017}.

 Still, there is another path to the Fisher metric that we want to highlight here.
-In an effort to gather the many possible statistical quantifiers present in the literature, Csiszár introduced the concept of $f$-divergences, a continuous family generalising many of the main properties of the relative entropy~\cite{csiszarInformationTheoryStatistics2004}.
-Interestingly though, despite the wide range of possible definitions, it was noticed that for close-by probabilities (in the sense that $\boldsymbol{q} = \boldsymbol{p}+\de \boldsymbol{q}$ for some $||\de \boldsymbol{q}||\ll 1$) all the $f$-divergences reduce to the Fisher information.
+In an effort to gather the many possible statistical quantifiers present in the literature, Csiszár introduced the concept of \ms{generalised information divergences~\footnote{Also known as $f$-divergences.}}, a continuous family generalising many of the main properties of the relative entropy~\cite{csiszarInformationTheoryStatistics2004}.
+Interestingly though, despite the wide range of possible definitions, it was noticed that for close-by probabilities (in the sense that $\boldsymbol{q} = \boldsymbol{p}+\de \boldsymbol{q}$ for some $||\de \boldsymbol{q}||\ll 1$) all the \ms{Csiszár}-divergences reduce to the Fisher information.
 Indeed, if we take for example the relative entropy in Eq.~\eqref{eq:relEnt} it is a matter of Taylor-expanding the logarithm to see that:

-up to higher order corrections in $\de \boldsymbol{q}$.
+\ms{where $\eta_{i,j}\big|_{\boldsymbol{p}} := \frac{\delta_{i,j}}{p_i}$ is exactly the Fisher metric, and we do not consider} higher order corrections in $\de \boldsymbol{q}$.
 This shows that the Fisher information metric could also be defined in purely statistical terms, that is, independently of any dynamical considerations.

 Indeed, even if one might think that there is a hierarchy between physical maps and Fisher information (and, therefore, statistical quantifiers), in which the latter derives from the first, we show in this work that the situation is actually more intertwined: we prove that physical evolutions can be defined solely in terms of the Fisher information metric.
 Before doing this, though, we need to introduce the concept of contrast functions and Fisher information metrics for quantum states.